Snowiiii/Pumpkin/docs/config/authentication.md

 #### `enabled`: Boolean

-Weather authenthication is enabled or not.
+Whether authenthication is enabled or not.

 :::code-group
 ```toml [features.toml] {2}